Getting Started with Docker Using Node – Part II

 Using Compose to Develop locally

-In this section, we’ll create a Compose file to start our notes-serice and the MongoDb with one command.
-We’ll also set up the Compose file to start the notes-serice in debug mode so that we can connect a debugger to the running node process.
+In this section, we’ll use a Compose file to configure everything we just did manually.
+We’ll also set up the Compose file to start the application in debug mode so that we can connect a debugger to the running node process.

-Open the notes-service in your favorite IDE or text editor and create a new file named docker-compose.dev.yml.
-Copy and paste the the below commands into the file.
+Open your favorite IDE or text editor and create a new file named docker-compose.dev.yml.
+Copy and paste the below commands into that file.

 version: ‘3.8’